 Institute of Biostatistics and Registry Research

-The Institute of Biostatistics and Registry Research develops and applies methodological and statistical approaches to biological data to study the causes of disease as well as the prevention and treatment of diseases.
+The Institute of Biostatistics and Registry Research develops and applies methodological and statistical approaches to medical data in order to study causes, prevention and treatment of diseases.
 In addition, the institute is setting up a registry research program.
 This program involves all aspects of using registry data for research purposes, including the design of disease registries as well as clinical studies using registry data, expanding methodology to conduct registry linkages for health and health care evaluations, and conducting collaborative research in this field.

 Statistical methods for the evaluation of late health effects from therapeutic radiation exposure